 Read what other attorneys have to say about Kurt here.

 Kurt has graduated from both the Georgia Trial Lawyers Association LEAD Class and the State Bar of Georgia Leadership Academy, and is a Master of Lamar Inn of Court.
-He also serves on the Editorial Board of Verdict Magazine.
+He also co-chairs the Editorial Board of Verdict Magazine.

 In 2019, Kurt co-founded the Georgia Legal Accelerator, a startup incubator for small firm attorneys.